Farmborough Heights

 Farmborough Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects that could affect this region.
-Notable projects include Stockland Forest Reach - Huntley, Farmborough Road Large Lot Subdivision, Waples Road Residential Subdivision, and Ribbonwood Residential Development.
-The following list details those most likely to be relevant.
+AreaSearch has identified six projects likely affecting the region.
+Notable initiatives include Stockland Forest Reach - Huntley, Farmborough Road Large Lot Subdivision, Waples Road Residential Subdivision, and Ribbonwood Residential Development.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.